drolsen/Alex/README.md

 (audio level executing xhr)

-A browser based voice assistant that can verbally do system level tasks and text to speech feedback.
+A browser based voice assistant that can verbally do system level tasks with text-to-speech feedback.

 The beauty of Alex is within ease of authoring complex verbal relationships between client side input, server side tasks and text-to-speech feedback to capture the full user experience of a voice assistant.